Hifikepunye Pohamba: Presidency

 Pohamba was selected as SWAPO's candidate for the 2004 presidential election at an extraordinary party congress held in May 2004.
-He received 213 votes out of 526 in the first round of voting; in the second round, held on 30 May, he won with 341 votes against 167 for Hidipo Hamutenya, having received the support of nearly all of those who had backed third place candidate Nahas Angula in the first round.
+He received 213 votes out of 526 in the first round of voting; in the second round, held on 30 May, he won with 341 votes against 167 for Hidipo Hamutenya, having received the support of nearly all of those who had backed third-place candidate Nahas Angula in the first round.
 In the presidential election, held on 15/16 November 2004, Pohamba won with 76.44% of the vote, in what has been described as a "landslide", but also denounced as flawed by the opposition.
 He was backed by Nujoma, who was then serving his third five-year term; Pohamba has been described as Nujoma's hand-picked successor.
 Pohamba took office as president on 21 March 2005 and has since distinguished himself by careful but decisive moves against corruption.

-Although there was speculation that Nujoma would seek re-election as SWAPO President in 2007 and then run for President of Namibia again in 2009, he denied these rumours in early October 2007, saying that he intended to step down as party leader in favour of Pohamba.
+Although there was speculation that Nujoma would seek re-election as SWAPO President in 2007 and then run for President of Namibia again in 2009, he denied these rumors in early October 2007, saying that he intended to step down as party leader in favor of Pohamba.
 On 29 November 2007, Pohamba was elected as SWAPO President at a party congress; he was the only candidate to be nominated and no voting was deemed necessary.
 Nujoma said that he was "passing the torch and mantle of leadership to comrade Pohamba".
 The congress also chose Pohamba as the party's only candidate for the 2009 presidential election.

 Pohamba won a second term in the November 2009 presidential election, receiving 611,241 total votes (76.42%).
-The second place candidate, Hidipo Hamutenya (who had left SWAPO and gone into opposition), received 88,640 (11.08%).
+The second-place candidate, Hidipo Hamutenya (who had left SWAPO and gone into opposition), received 88,640 (11.08%).

 Pohamba was unable to stand for re-election in 2014 due to constitutional term limits.
 The election was again won overwhelmingly by SWAPO, and Pohamba was succeeded by Hage Geingob on 21 March 2015.
 Less than a month later, on 19 April 2015, he retired as president of SWAPO.

-He ended his term with high approval ratings, being hailed for pushing for gender equality and increased spending on housing and education.
+Pohamba ended his term with high approval ratings, being hailed for pushing for gender equality and increased spending on housing and education.

 Private life

-Pohamba is married to Penehupifo since 1983.
+Pohamba has been married to Penehupifo since 1983.
 The couple owns farm Guinaspoh #41 near Otavi.